demisto/content/Packs/Core/Playbooks/playbook-T1036_-_Masquerading_README.md

 * Auto file quarantine
 * Manual endpoint isolation

-When the playbook proceeds, it checks for additional activity using the Endpoint Investigation Plan playbook, and another phase, which includes containment and eradication, is executed.
+When the playbook executes, it checks for additional activity using the Endpoint Investigation Plan playbook, and another phase, which includes containment and eradication, is executed.

 This phase will execute the following containment actions: